Yasmaa/url-shortener/README.md

 ### Objective

-Your assignment is to implement a URL shortening service using Go and no framework.
+Implement a URL shortening service using Go and no framework.

 ### Brief

-ShortLink is a URL shortening service where you enter a URL such as https://codesubmit.io/library/react and it returns a short URL such as http://short.est/GeAi9K.
+ShortLink is a URL shortening service where you enter a URL such as https://sample.io/library/react and it returns a short URL such as http://short.est/GeAi9K.

 ### Tasks